Code-Institute-Submissions/follow_me_game/README.md

 • Opera<br>
 • Mobile browsers, including Galaxy S5, Kindle Fire HDX, Laptop, Nexus 10, iPhone 4, iPhone 6, iPhone X, iPad and iPad Pro

+As the game is played on each media the images and game board increases or decreases respectively.

-I validated html my code using https://validator.w3.org and corrected any errors such as I have used jasmine to test my JavaScript.
+I validated html my code using https://validator.w3.org and corrected any errors such as image alt tags.

+I believe that all of the user goals have been acheived.

 ## Deployment